Panning for Gold: Model-X Knockoffs for High-dimensional Controlled Variable Selection: Numerical simulations

 \subsection{Alternative knockoff statistics}

-As mentioned in Section~\ref{sec:W}, the new {MF} knockoff framework allows for a wider variety of $W$ statistics to be used than in the original knockoffs framework.
+As mentioned in Section~\ref{sec:W}, the new \revv{model-X} knockoffs framework allows for a wider variety of $W$ statistics to be used than in the \revv{fixed-X} framework.
 Choices of $Z_j$ include well-studied statistical measures such as the coefficient estimated in a GLM, but can also include much more ad-hoc/heuristic measures such as random forest bagging feature importances or sensitivity analysis measures such as the Monte-Carlo-estimated total sensitivity index.
-By providing model selection with rigorous Type I error control for general models and statistics, knockoffs can be used to improve the interpretability of complex black-box supervised/machine learning models.
+By providing \revv{variable} selection with rigorous Type I error control for general models and statistics, knockoffs can be used to improve the interpretability of complex black-box supervised/machine learning models.
 There are also many available choices for the anti-symmetric function $f_j$, such as ${|Z_j|-|\Zk_j|}$, ${\sign(|Z_j|-|\Zk_j|)\max\{|Z_j|,|\Zk_j|\}}$, or ${\log(|Z_j|)-\log(|\Zk_j|)}$.

-We discuss here a few appealing new options for statistics $W$, but defer full exploration of these very extensive possibilities to future work.
+\revv{The main point of this subsection is that knockoffs can be used as a wrapper around essentially \emph{any} data-fitting or prediction algorithm, and regardless of the chosen algorithm still provides rigorous error control for variable selection.} We discuss here a few appealing new options for statistics $W$, but defer full exploration of these very extensive possibilities to future work.